tushardhawale123/Insurance-Claim-Report/README.md

 4. **Generating Visuals**

    Use the output of the summary queries to create visuals in your BI tool of choice (Power BI, Tableau, Excel, etc.).
-Sample output tables can be directly visualized or exported.
+   - Apply the included custom wallpaper/theme for a polished and personalized look.
+   - Reference the sample exported PDF for expected output and style.

 ### Example Queries